 And while you may chuckle, these companies are laughing all the way to the bank.
 Michael Kors is a publicly traded company worth a billion dollars, and Tory Burch undoubtedly plans to join that club.
 In 2012 Brunello Cucinelli took his company public.
 And, a recent Women’s Wear Daily article reported that sales of Saint-Laurent have doubled in the last quarter in China.

 Fashion today is decidedly postmodernist, meaning that there is no longer a division between the high and the low, the good taste and the bad taste, the elite taste and the mass taste.
 The term “fashion” itself no longer has any meaning.
 Chanel calls itself fashion, and so does H&M. Anything goes, which really means anything sells.
 For me this point was hammered home last week with two fashion events I attended in New York on two consecutive days.
 One was the swan song of Ann Demeulemeester, who retired last year, and who came to Barneys to sign her monograph, a compilation of her oeuvre.
 Another one was by the high-end streetwear brand Hood by Air who chose to unveil the third part of their collection at the Museum of Modern Art.
-The meaning of this event as a symbolic gesture – bad taste in a museum – could not be clearer.
+Guess which one of them was mobbed.

 It is true that today it is harder to have interesting ideas because so much in fashion has been done.
 But, this does not mean that no new ideas can exist and that we are condemned to an endless parade of blandness, rehashes, and greatest hits.
 There are plenty of designers who do interesting things, but they are drowned out by major fashion brands that make major money by producing major blandness to satisfy mass taste.
 We will continue to be mired in mediocrity until mass taste develops.
 Don’t hold your breath.